-- The amendments adopted by the Parliament to the Organic Law of Georgia "On Common Courts" do not provide the holistic reform of the judicial system and the High Council of Justice; Moreover, the changes presented by "Georgian Dream" are insufficient to ensure an independent, accountable and impartial judiciary, as proved by the latest opinion of the Venice Commission - I The Parliament did not fully take into account the recommendations of the Venice Commission, and problems still remain regarding the secondment of judges; disciplinary proceedings against judges; election of judges and lay members in the High Council of Justice; functioning of the High Council of Justice; elimination of corporatism; term of office of the chairman of the Supreme Court, the criteria and nomination of candidates for the position of Supreme Court judge; - !
-The Parliament of Georgia elected 3 lay members out of five vacant position of the High Council of Justice without broad consensus; - !
-The Parliament couldn't ensure broad involvement in the elaboration process of the Strategy and Action Plan on the judicial reform, which hinders the implementation of the EU requirement regarding inclusiveness and cross-party consultation; - !
-The 2 lay members of the High Council of Justice are still not elected; - Despite the approval of the high quorum appointment procedure for the Prosecutor General (at the first hearing), the ruling party declared only to use the deadlock-breaking mechanism and appoint the Prosecutor General for one-year terms eight times in a row; - !
-The recommendation to implement the procedure of double 2/3 majority voting in the High Council of Justice has not been taken into account. - Two judges, alleged leaders of the influential group (dubbed as "clan"), have been appointed in the High Council of Justice before the reform of the appointment procedure, which leaves the fulfilment of this conditionality under question;
+!
+Although corporatism in the court is already viewed as one of the main challenges, the election of a former lay member to the position of independent inspector by the High Council of Justice is another manifestation of corporatism. !
+The amendments adopted by the Parliament to the Organic Law of Georgia "On Common Courts" do not provide the holistic reform of the judicial system and the High Council of Justice.
+Moreover, the changes presented by the "Georgian Dream" are insufficient to ensure an independent, accountable and impartial judiciary, as proved by the latest opinion of the Venice Commission

+!
+The Parliament did not fully take into account the recommendations of the Venice Commission, and problems still remain regarding the secondment of judges, disciplinary proceedings against judges, election of judges and lay members in the High Council of Justice, functioning of the High Council of Justice, elimination of corporatism, term of office of the chairman of the Supreme Court, the criteria and nomination of candidates for the position of Supreme Court judge;

+!
+The Parliament did not take into account a number of recommendations of OSCE/ODIHR of March 15 and June 16, 2023;

+!
+The Parliament of Georgia elected three lay members out of five vacant positions of the High Council of Justice without broad consensus;

+!
+The Parliament couldn't ensure broad involvement in the elaboration process of the Strategy and Action Plan on the judicial reform, which hinders the implementation of the EU requirement regarding inclusiveness and cross-party consultation;

+!
+The 2 lay members of the High Council of Justice are still not elected;

+!
+Despite the approval of the high quorum appointment procedure for the Prosecutor General (at the first hearing), the ruling party declared only to use the deadlock-breaking mechanism and appoint the Prosecutor General for one-year terms eight times in a row;

+!
+The ruling majority did not consider the recommendation to implement the procedure of double 2/3 majority voting in the High Council of Justice.

+!
+Two judges, alleged leaders of the influential group (dubbed as "clan"), were appointed in the High Council of Justice before the reform of the appointment procedure, which leaves the fulfilment of this conditionality under question;

-ANTI-CORRUPTION MEASURES
+PRIORITY N4: ANTI-CORRUPTION MEASURES